-It also hosts a number of concerts, shows and parties in its clubs, hotels and casinos, giving you plenty of choice.
-And, no matter where you stand at midnight, you’ll be able to watch firework celebrations as they’re launched high-up on seven rooftops.
+It also hosts a number of concerts, shows, and parties in its clubs, hotels, and casinos, giving you plenty of choices.
+And, no matter where you stand at midnight, you’ll be able to watch firework celebrations as they are launched high-up on seven rooftops.

 Alternatively, see in the New Year 550 feet in the air with a glass of champagne at Las Vegas’ High Roller – the world’s tallest observation wheel.

 5. Paris – Soak up the City of Light